 The Faroe Islands opened up again on 15 June 2020 after three months of lockdown in order to stop the virus from spreading.
 Passenger planes started flying again more frequently after the ban on entry for non-residents was repealed.
 Now air travel to the Faroe Islands will be very different.
 The locally owned Atlantic Airways will be the only airline company operating in the Faroe Islands during winter.

 Coronavirus is largely under control in the Faroe Islands because every single passenger gets tested on arrival.
 However, passenger enthusiasm towards flying has waned.

 SAS started its operation between Copenhagen and the Faroe Islands in March 2017.
 This marked a new era for travellers to the Faroe Islands.
 Atlantic Airways got competition for the first time in ten years, and since SAS entered the market, Atlantic Airways has dropped its prices 40 percent.

 Tourism in the Faroe Islands has been on the rise in recent years.
 The passenger number at the only airport in the Faroe Islands, Vágar airport, reached record high 424,281 passengers in 2019.
 This is more than double that of 2011.

 The slump in travel demand is likely to last for a long time.
-The Prime Minister in the Faroe Islands, Bárður á Steig Nielsen, said to local television that the industry will hopefully recover soon and that SAS will start flying again to the windswept Faroe Islands when the tourist season starts in April, 2021.
+The Prime Minister in the Faroe Islands, Bárður á Steig Nielsen, said to local television in September 2020 that the industry will hopefully recover soon and that SAS will start flying again to the windswept Faroe Islands.

-An anonymous source has said to Guide to Faroe Islands that Scandinavian Airlines has carried 80 percent of all foreign travellers to the Faroe Islands.
+Scandinavian Airlines has carried 80 percent of all foreign travellers to the Faroe Islands.
 The tourism industry in the Faroe Islands has faced challenges since the COVID-19 outbreak but travellers are expected to return when most people are fully vaccinated.